 Explanation:

-A. Incorrect.
-A hydrometer measures the density of liquids.
+A. Hydrometer: Measures the density of liquids.

-D. Incorrect.
-A barometer measures atmospheric pressure.
+D. Barometer: Measures atmospheric pressure.

 2. Which part of the human eye performs the same function as the diaphragm in a lens camera?